-Despite these limits, the results presented in this report already give, from the data currently available, a first estimation of the burden of disease from environmental noise within the Paris agglomeration.
+The results presented in this paper already give, from the data currently available, a first estimation of the burden of disease from environmental noise within the Paris agglomeration.
 The estimated health impact shows the significance of this public health problem with around 66,000 healthy life years lost, hence the importance of noise action plans.